Cabazon Dinosaurs: History

 Bell began construction of his first dinosaur, Dinny the Brontosaurus, in 1964.
 He took inspiration from a childhood visit to the Atlantic City Boardwalk, where he saw Lucy the Elephant: "From then on I decided someday I would build something big like that elephant house."
 Steel and cement for the project were salvaged from the freeway, after a flash flood rendered them unusable for official state construction.
 Bell was allowed to remove the materials in exchange for clearing them from state property.

 The biomorphic building was first erected as steel framework over which an expanded metal grid was formed in the shape of a dinosaur.
 Bell worked with engineer Ralph Titus to weld steel girders into the "ribs" of the dinosaur and then to wrap the structure with wire to form the shape of the skin.
-According to Bell, "Everything is shaped in wire – wrinkles in the neck, muscles in the legs."
+According to Bell, "Everything is shaped in wire — wrinkles in the neck, muscles in the legs."
 The wire was then sprayed with coats of shotcrete.

 Bell was quoted in 1970 as saying the 45 ft, 150 ft Dinny was "the first dinosaur in history, so far as I know, to be used as a building."
 His original vision for Dinny was for the dinosaur's eyes to glow and mouth to spit fire at night, predicting, "It'll scare the dickens out of a lot of people driving up over the pass."
-These two features, however, were not added.